statmike/vertex-ai-mlops/Tips/colab.md

 !gcloud config set project {PROJECT_ID}
 ```

-Now, if you want to use any of the [Python clients for Google Cloud](https://cloud.google.com/python/docs/reference) all you need to do is make sure the are installed and setup them up.
+Now, if you want to use any of the [Python clients for Google Cloud](https://cloud.google.com/python/docs/reference) all you need to do is make sure they are installed and setup them up.
 Here are examples for BigQuery:

-Install the [BigQuery Python Client](https://cloud.google.com/python/docs/reference/bigquery/latest#installation) if needed, it is actuall pre-installed:
+Install the [BigQuery Python Client](https://cloud.google.com/python/docs/reference/bigquery/latest#installation) if needed, it is actually pre-installed:
 ```
 !pip install --upgrade google-cloud-bigquery -q
 ```